 - Storing firewood too close to property: Many homeowners keep firewood stacked against their home or on the stoop for easy access.
 This is appealing to termites and can draw them toward a home and provide a point of entry.
 Instead, store firewood at least 20 feet away from the house and five inches off the ground, for increased protection against termites and to also ensure your firewood stays in optimum burning condition, it might be worth looking into a firewood shed for storage.
 Also, be careful of leaving stumps and dead trees in the yard.
 Rotting wood material can serve as termite fuel and eventually result in termites entering the home.

-- Clogged gutters: Cleaning the gutters is a necessary part of termite prevention, regardless of whether you have standard gutters or the seamless gutters Denver residents opt for.
+- Clogged gutters: Cleaning the gutters is a necessary part of termite prevention, regardless of whether you have standard gutters.
 Termites love moisture and clogged gutters can cause water to pool and make insulation vulnerable to these wood-destroying pests.
-If your gutters are getting clogged more than you’d like to clean them out, look into gutter guard manufacturers such as Mastershield Atlanta.
+If your gutters are getting clogged more than you’d like to clean them out, look into gutter guard manufacturers.

 - Mulch: Mulch is frequently used near the home and against the foundation and can serve as a source of food for termites.
 It also retains moisture, which attracts these destructive pests.
 Minimize the usage of wood mulch and keep it at least 15 inches from the foundation.